telerik/ajax-docs/controls/listview/fuctionality/grouping/data-grouping.md

-Using the aggregate function on a specific aggregate field, you could set aggregates for specific groups.
-The aggregate value could be accessed using **AggregatesValues** property.
+Using the aggregate function on a specific aggregate field, you can set aggregates for specific groups.
+The aggregate value can be accessed using **AggregatesValues** property.

 ````ASP.NET
 <telerik:ListViewDataGroup GroupField="BrandName" DataGroupPlaceholderID="DataGroupPlaceHolder1"